Most Active Speaker

 Actions

-I'm a multi-talented personality in the tech and gaming communities.
-As a developer advocate 🥑, I get to create awesome experiences and engage with the vibrant GitHub developer community.
-I've spoken at over 350 events on topics like AI, the future of work, communication, teamwork, and have given technical demos.
-I'm a respected leader in the hackathon community, having won, organised, and mentored over 100 hackathons.
+Mish is a multi-talented personality in the tech and gaming communities.
+Mish has worked in the technology space for the last decade and has a tonne of experience in developer advocacy, community management, marketing, and content creation.
+Mish has spoken at over 380 events on topics like AI, the future of work, communication, teamwork, and has given technical demos.
+She's a respected leader in the hackathon community, having won, organised, and mentored over 100 hackathons.

-I have founded several tech companies—including an AI company, and an escooter business—and, as a result, sits at the forefront of Melbourne’s science, tech, esports and startup scenes.
-In my 'spare' time I'm a streamer, journalist, and always working on something exciting ⚡ So catch me at an event or streaming on Twitch!
+Mish is a successful entrepreneur and founder, having co-founded several companies – including an artificial intelligence company, and as a result, sits at the forefront of Melbourne’s science, tech, esports, and startup scenes.
+In her 'spare' time she’s a streamer, journalist, loves playing sports, and is always working on something exciting.

 Area of Expertise